LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

 Another choice, since
-you can split a loop at any point, would be the following, with the first and last lines not in the  pattern repeating three times in the middle:
+you can split a loop at any point, would be the following, with the first and last lines not in the  pattern that repeats three times in the middle:

    | Input a number with prompt (233)
    |